hardin47/website/Math154/Notes/10-misc.md

 * The `glue` package is fantastic for string interpolation.
 If `stringr::str_interp()` doesn't get your job done, check out the `glue` package.

 #### String functions related to regular expression {-}
 Regular expression is a pattern that describes a specific set of strings with a common structure.
 It is heavily used for string matching / replacing in all programming languages, although specific syntax may differ a bit.
 It is truly the heart and soul for string operations.
-In R, many string functions in `base` R as well as in `stringr` package use regular expressions, even Rstudio's search and replace allows regular expression, we will go into more details about these functions later this week:
+In R, many string functions in `base` R as well as in `stringr` package use regular expressions, even Rstudio's search and replace allows regular expression:

   * identify match to a pattern: `grep(..., value = FALSE)`, `grepl()`, `stringr::str_detect()`
   * extract match to a pattern: `grep(..., value = TRUE)`, `stringr::str_extract()`, `stringr::str_extract_all()`